Queen's University offers Indigenous-focused Programs:

-The Aboriginal Access to Engineering Program takes a multi-faceted approach to increasing the participation of the Aboriginal community in engineering programs through specific educational programs and an interactive website, as well as outreach activities and materials created specifically for Aboriginal students by members of the Aboriginal, educational, engineering and business communities.
+Aboriginal Access to Engineering takes a multi-faceted approach to increasing the participation of the Aboriginal community in science, technology, engineering and math.
+The initiative provides on-campus student supports to undergraduate and graduate students in engineering, as well as an extensive outreach program, created specifically for Indigenous youth with culture at its' foundation.